Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Experiments

 We construct a set of 18 parallel synthetic corpora by injecting DAM rules into English text.
 As base data, we use a subset of the English portion of the OpenSubtitles corpus from the EN--FR OPUS release \citep{lison-tiedemann-2016-opensubtitles2016}.
 After preprocessing, the resulting corpus contains approximately 184M tokens and 21M sentences.

 We parse the corpus using spaCy \citep{honnibal-montani-2017-spacy}, augmented with Benepar constituency parsing \citep{kitaev-klein-2018-constituency}, to extract SVO clauses and automatically annotate argument-level semantic properties.
-Semantic triggers including animacy, definiteness, and pronominality are determined using a BERT-based binary classifier trained on ~2k NP instances from the validation split labeled for their semantic properties.
+Semantic triggers, including animacy, definiteness, and pronominality, are determined using a BERT-based binary classifier trained on $\sim$2k NP instances from the validation split labeled for their semantic properties.
 Based on these annotations, we inject DAM by inserting special marker tokens at the right edge of the licensed argument whenever the corresponding rule-specific condition is met.
+We realize these markers as independent tokens to avoid introducing additional learning noise from BPE segmentation.
 Detailed corpus statistics, preprocessing steps, annotation methods and human inspection are provided in Appendix~\ref{app:injection}.